evilmog/ntlmv1-multi/README.md

 hashcat::DUSTIN-5AA37877:85D5BC2CE95161CD00000000000000000000000000000000:892F905962F76D323837F613F88DE27C2BBD6C9ABCD021D0:1122334455667788
 ```

-The hashcat forums post do not use SSP, so don't try to use the SSP on *NON* SSP hashes, you will see a stackload of zero's and thats how you can tell as the LM Response is mangled.
+The hashcat forums post do not use ESS/SSP, so don't try to use the ESS/SSP on *NON* ESS/SSP hashes, you will see a stackload of zero's and thats how you can tell as the LM Response is mangled.

 To use the tool run (it is python2 & 3 compatible)
 ```